google/ExoPlayer/extensions/av1/README.md

 its modules locally.
 Instructions for doing this can be found in ExoPlayer's [top level README][].

-In addition, it's necessary to fetch libgav1 and its dependencies as follows:
+In addition, it's necessary to fetch cpu_features library and libgav1 with its dependencies as follows:

 * Set the following environment variables: